ome/ome-files-cpp/docs/sphinx/conversion.rst

       }
     };

-The :cpp:class:`MetadataMapFlattenVisitor` is derived from :cpp:class:`boost::static_visitor`, and its templated operator method is specialized and expanded once for each type supported by the variant type used by the map.
+The :cpp:class:`MetadataMapFlattenVisitor` contains a templated operator method specialized and expanded once for each type supported by the variant type used by the map.
 In the above example, two separate overloaded operators are provided, one for scalar values which is a simple copy, and one for vector values which splits the elements into separate keys in the new map.
-The important part is the call to :cpp:func:`apply_visitor`, which takes as arguments the visitor object and the variant to apply it to.
+The important part is the call to :cpp:func:`visit`, which takes as arguments the visitor object and the variant to apply it to.

-This could be done with a large set of conditionals using ``boost::get<T>(value)`` for each supported type.
-The benefit of the :cpp:class:`boost::static_visitor` approach is that it ensures that all the types are supported *at compile time*, and in effect results in the same code.
+This could be done with a large set of conditionals using ``ome::compat::get<T>(value)`` for each supported type.
+The advantage of the visitor approach is that it ensures that all the types are supported *at compile time*, and in effect results in the same code.
 If any types are not supported, the code will fail to compile.

 Variant example: VariantPixelBuffer equality comparison
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^